ayushkulbhusan/vehicle-rental-form/README.md

-🚗 Vehicle Rental Form — Full Stack Project
+Vehicle Rental Form – Full Stack Test Project

-This is my submission for the Octalogic Tech Full Stack Test 2024.
-It’s a full stack vehicle rental form app with booking validation and date conflict prevention.
-🛠️ Tech Stack
+Tech Used

-    Frontend: React.js, Material UI, Axios
+    Frontend: React.js, Material UI
     Backend: Node.js, Express.js, Sequelize ORM

-    Database: SQLite (local file database)
+    Database: SQLite (local file)

-    Date Handling: @mui/x-date-pickers, date-fns

-🚀 How to Run
+How to Run the Project

-🔧 Backend
+Backend

-    Navigate to the backend folder:
+1. Open terminal → go to the backend folder:

 	cd backend

-    Install backend dependencies:
+2. Install backend dependencies:

 	npm install

-    Start the backend server:
+3. Start the backend server:

     npx nodemon index.js

-    The server will run on:
-    http://localhost:3001
+4. Make sure the server is running at: http://localhost:3001

-👉 The SQLite database file database.sqlite is located inside the backend folder and preloaded with sample data.
+Note: A file named database.sqlite is already included in the backend folder and preloaded with sample data.

-💻 Frontend
+Frontend

-    Navigate to the frontend folder:
+1. Open another terminal → go to the frontend folder:

 	cd frontend

-    Install frontend dependencies:
+2. Install frontend dependencies:

 	npm install

-    Start the frontend app:
+3. Start the frontend:

     npm start

-    The frontend runs on:
-    http://localhost:3000

-📡 API Endpoints
-Method	Endpoint	Purpose
-GET	/vehicle-types?wheels=2	Get vehicle types by wheel count GET	/vehicles?typeId=1	Get vehicle models by type
-POST	/book	Submit a booking request
-POST /book request body example:

-{
-  "firstName": "John",
-  "lastName": "Doe",
-  "vehicleId": 3,
-  "startDate": "2025-06-01",
-  "endDate": "2025-06-03"
-}
+4. The app will open in the browser at: http://localhost:3000

-✅ Features
+Main Features

-    Multi-step form with step-by-step validation

-    Live API integration for dynamic vehicle types and models

-    Date range picker with overlapping booking check
+    Multi-step form: name → wheels → vehicle type → model → date range
+    Vehicle type & model are loaded from backend dynamically Backend checks for overlapping bookings

-    Confirmation screen on successful booking
+    Success confirmation screen on booking

-    Alert if booking conflicts exist

-📁 Database

-    Uses SQLite and stores data in backend/database.sqlite

-    Sequelize models: User, VehicleType, Vehicle, Booking

-    Migrations and seeders are preloaded with sample data

-🙋‍♂️ Author

-Ayush Kulbhusan
-LinkedIn Profile
-📨 Notes

-    The app works fully offline with SQLite

-    You can run the frontend and backend locally in two terminals

-    Let me know if you'd like a walkthrough or demo

-Thank you for the opportunity!